-- 4.12 The development is likely to have a significant adverse impact on the character of the Village and approaches to the settlement.
-The land presently provides for some of the purposes of Green Belt, but allowing development at this parcel would result in settlement coalescence, will not 'fit' the wider settlement pattern and will not provide a variety of opportunities for positive planning. - 4.13 The form and design concept of Dickens Heath is of a new village surrounded by Green Belt with no part more than 800 m / 10 mins walk from village centre Site 4 housing proposals are beyond this circle.
-The design concept by John Simpson 1990-1995 is of a complete settlement without provision for any extension except to south (Braggs Farm Lane now being built).
+5.13 The form and design concept of Dickens Heath is of a new village surrounded by Green Belt with no part more than 800 m / 10 mins walk from village centre - Site 4 housing proposals are beyond this circle.
+The design concept by John Simpson 1990-1995 is of a complete settlement without provision for any extension except to south (Braggs Farm Lane - now being built).
 Site 4 undermines this concept.
-There are established boundaries canal to east and north, and the line of woodland (Ancient woodland, LNR) on the north-west side and, as identified in the Landscape Assessment of January 2019 a strong landscape boundary to the west.
+There are established boundaries - canal to east and north, and the line of woodland (Ancient woodland, LNR) on the north-west side and, as identified in the Landscape Assessment of January 2019 a strong landscape boundary to the west.

-4.14 In addition the proposed Site 4 would not accord with NPPF2 Para 127 (d) as it would be isolated and not a part of the contained Village boundaries.
-It states,

-"establish or maintain a strong sense of place, using the arrangement of streets, spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit:"
+5.14 In addition the proposed Site 4 would not accord with NPPF2 Para 127 (d) as it would be isolated and not a part of the contained Village boundaries.
+It states, "establish or maintain a strong sense of place, using the arrangement of streets, spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit;"

-5. An unsustainable location
+6. An unsustainable location